Dear Members of the Suffolk Community,

-The Committee on Trusteeship is chaired by Amy L. Nechtem.
+The Committee on Trusteeship is chaired by The Hon.
+Amy L. Nechtem.
 Amy joined the Board in 2016.
 She is chief justice of the Massachusetts Juvenile Court, and served as an associate justice in Essex County for 13 years prior to her appointment as chief justice in July 2014.
 Amy is the past president of the National Association of Women Judges (NAWJ), the country’s leading voice for women jurists committed to diversity and equality in the system of justice.
 She continues to serve on national committees addressing issues of human trafficking, women’s rights in prison, juvenile justice focusing on equality for girls in detention, strategic planning for NAWJ and immigration challenges affecting youth in the child welfare and juvenile justice systems.
-Amy received a JD from Suffolk University Law School JD in 1985.
+Amy received a JD from Suffolk University Law School.

 Academic Affairs Committee